 The Research Strategy 2014-19 also makes explicit its ambitions to enhance the University's research environment(s) by, amongst other things, Addressing gender and other inequalities by removing both personal and structural barriers to sustainable academic career progression; Implementing structured and consistent approaches that encourage staff to share responsibility and pro-actively engage in their personal and career development; Adopting best practice in respect of talent management, staff retention and targeted recruitment; Enhancing the quality and sustainability of research student supervision and supporting the environment for research students.

-Aspect Owner - Professor Scott Fleming - Director of Research and Graduate Studies SFleming@Cardiffmet.ac.uk
+Aspect Owner - Director of Research and Graduate Studies

-The University has recently achieved a Silver Award for an SRA Sustainability Rating, based on centralised procurement and single point of contact for ongoing sustainability support for all University food outlets on Campus.
+The University achieved a Gold Award for an SRA Sustainability Rating in June 2022, based on centralised procurement and single point of contact for ongoing sustainability support for all University food outlets on Campus.